Based in Bishop Auckland Market Place, it will host conferences and workshops for international delegates and undertake world-class research.

 In partnership with the nearby Spanish Gallery, it will offer a direct link between new research and new exhibition programming, helping to expand and enhance both the public profile and understanding of Spanish and Latin American art, in the UK and around the world.

-Refurbishment of Roper House is currently being undertaken on behalf of Auckland Castle Trust by Bishop Auckland- based T Manners & Sons ahead of the building being handed over to Durham University.
+Refurbishment of Roper House is currently being undertaken on behalf of The Auckland Project by Bishop Auckland- based T Manners & Sons ahead of the building being handed over to Durham University.

-Picture caption: Professor Stuart Corbridge, Vice-Chancellor of Durham University, signs the partnership agreement with Jonathan Ruffer, Chairman, Auckland Castle Trust at Auckland Castle.
+Picture caption: Professor Stuart Corbridge, Vice-Chancellor of Durham University, signs the partnership agreement with Jonathan Ruffer, Chairman, The Auckland Project at Auckland Castle.
 Picture by Sean Elliott.